open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/releases/index.md

 ## Security:
 - Added SAML support
+- Added option to mask passwords in the API response except for the `ingestion-bot` by setting the environment variable `MASK_PASSWORDS_API=true`.
 - **[DEPRECATION NOTICE]** SSO Service accounts for Bots will be deprecated.
 JWT authentication will be the preferred method.

 ## Auto PII Classification: